Five-run second inning propels Lady Wildcats to victory - Americus Times-Recorder

 DeVane went 2 for 4 at the plate with two doubles and three runs scored to lead the Lady Wildcats’ offensive attack.
 Sellars went 2 for 5 with four runs scored and two RBIs and Molina also went 2 for 5 with a run scored and an RBI.

 With a big early lead, SCHS Head Coach Jody Sellars was able to give four pitchers some valuable work in this game.
 Ashlyn Childs started the game in the circle for SCHS.
 She gave up no runs or hits and struck out one batter in two innings of work.
-L. Barineau, Makena Wurtz and Lindsey Woody each got valuable pitching experience in this game.
+Lizzie Barineau, Makena Wurtz and Lynzie Woody each got valuable pitching experience in this game.

 Caroline Albritton led the Lady Vikings offensively.
 Albritton went 2 for 3 with a double, a triple, three RBIs and one run scored.